Double Bass Lessons | Bass Guitar Lessons, Cello Lessons | Aural Lessons, Ensemble Coaching, Theory Lessons, Online Lessons

 - Qualifications: Bachelor of Music (Honours) with First Class

 - Styles: Classical, Pop & Rock, Jazz

 - Suitability: All ages from 6 up!

-Within his performance career Lachlan has worked with several world-class orchestras including the Auckland Philharmonia Orchestra, BBC Concert Orchestra, London Philharmonic Orchestra and the New Zealand Symphony Orchestra.
+Lachlan held the subprincipal double bass with Orchestra Wellington from 2021-22 before moving to work with the Auckland Philharmonia Orchestra in 2023.
+Within his performance career he has worked with several world-class orchestras including the BBC Concert Orchestra, London Philharmonic Orchestra and the New Zealand Symphony Orchestra.
 As a member of the Berkeley Ensemble from 2013 – 2018 he also performs and records regularly in chamber ensemble and solo environments.
 Outside of the classical world Lachlan can be found working in other genres, most often with his trio More Like Trees who blend a fusion of flamenco and drum’n’bass on acoustic instruments.
-Their second album is due for release in 2019.
+Their second album was released in 2020.
 He has also performed and recorded with award-winning artists such as Heritage Orchestra, DJ Yoda, Reeps One, Lazy Habits, and MC Tali.